Python-PyQt/PyQt5-Docs/docs/installation.rst

 .. option:: --license-dir DIR

-    The license files needed by the commercial version of PyQt5 can be found in the directory ``DIR``.
+    The :file:`pyqt-commercial,sip` license file needed by the commercial version of PyQt5 can be found in the directory ``DIR``.
+By default it is assumed that you have copied it to the :file:`sip` sub-directory of the unpacked sdist.

 .. option:: --no-dbus-python